werf/werf/docs/pages_en/reference/cheat_sheet.md

 toc: false
 ---

-## Build and deploy with a single command
+## Building and deploying with a single command

-Build and deploy to production:
+Build an image and deploy it to production:

 ```
 werf converge --repo ghcr.io/group/project --env production
 ```

-Build and deploy to default environment, but use custom image tags:
+Build an image and deploy it to the default environment, but use custom image tags:

 ```
 werf converge --repo ghcr.io/group/project --use-custom-tag "%image%-$CI_JOB_ID"